FateMeetsLuck/dmildew/README.md

 ## Building

 Building the library is as simple as writing `dub build` in a terminal in the main project directory.
 To build the REPL and script runner one can write `dub build dmildew:run` in the same directory as the main project.
-Add `-b release` to the build commands to generate an optimized binary that performs slightly better than the default debugging build.
+Add `-b release` to the build and run commands to generate an optimized binary that performs slightly better than the default debugging build.

 ## Compiling and Running Bytecode Files

 A script can be compiled with `dub run dmildew:bccompiler -- <name of script file.mds> -o <name of binary.mdc>` and the resulting binary bytecode file can be run directly with the REPL as if it were a normal text file of source code.
+The API is not stable yet so bytecode programs may need to be recompiled each pre-release.

 ## Running the Examples

 In a terminal in the main project directory run `dub run dmildew:run -- examples/<nameofexample>.mds`.
-To try out the interactive shell simply type `dub run dmilew:run`.
+To try the interactive shell simply type `dub run dmilew:run`.
 In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
-Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
+Functions, variables, and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.
 One can also store anonymous class expressions in a global variable such as `var Foo = class {};`.

 The option `-d` prints bytecode disassembly before running each chunk of code.
 The option `-v` prints highly verbose step by step execution of bytecode in the virtual machine.
+For example, to print detailed information while running the REPL, the dub command would be `dub run dmildew:run -- -v -d`.

 ## Binding